sfigg/commercialization-public/customize/mobile/mcsf/maximum-number-of-pdp-contexts.md

 The same maximums apply for both roaming and non-roaming scenarios.
 This maximum does not include packet contexts used internally by the modem.

 <a href="" id="constraints---none"></a>**Constraints:**
 1. Only supports 3GPP/GSM connection.
-OS will still enforces only one PDP context for 3GPP2/CDMA connections, so customization answer file won't work for CDMA network.
+OS will still enforce only one PDP context for 3GPP2/CDMA connections, so customization answer file won't work for CDMA network.
 2. This customization supports: **per-IMSI** value, **per-device** value.

 <a href="" id="instructions-"></a>**Instructions:**